perak/digest/README.md

 node digest-client.js
 ```

-Both clients should return the same result: `Welcome to private area - vivi!".
+Both clients should return the same result: `Welcome to private area - vivi!`.